 23. a).
-If a Doctor, employer, judge or probation officer told you to stop worrying or "stressing" for good, could you do it?
+If a Doctor, employer, judge or probation officer told me to stop worrying or "stressing" for good, could I do it?
+Just stop instantly cold turkey?

 b.)
-If you fell in love, and she/he told you to stop being so controlling for good could you do it?
+If I fell in love, and my beloved asked me to stop being controlling for good, could I do it?

 c.)
-If you moved to a different place, could you stop trying to fix people forever?
+If I moved to a different place, could I stop trying to fix people forever?

 d.)
-Does this describe you, or do you know people who did stop for reasons like these?
+Does this describe you, or do I know people who did stop for reasons like these?